 In 1968, Filmways agreed to buy Cascade Broadcasting for $3 million; the deal was authorized the following year.
 In 1972, Filmways paid $1 million to NWG Broadcasting for KLEW-TV, KIMA-TV, and KEPR-TV.
 KLEW relocated from its old Idaho Street studios to its present 17th Street facility in 1977.

 The KLEW logo was used until 2008, with certain broadcast graphics continuing to use it beyond that.

-KLEW logo used until 2008; some newscast graphics continued to use this logo for a time afterward.
-Retlaw Enterprises acquired the NWG stations, including KLEW-TV, for $17 million in 1986; the stations were operated as part of the Retlaw Broadcasting division.
-Fisher Companies (later known as Fisher Communications) agreed to purchase the Retlaw stations for $215 million on November 19, 1998, a deal that was completed in July 1999.
-On April 11, 2013, Fisher announced that it would sell its properties to the Sinclair Broadcast Group; the deal was completed on August 8, 2013.
+In 1986, Retlaw Enterprises paid $17 million for the NWG stations, including KLEW-TV; the stations were managed as part of the Retlaw Broadcasting division.
+On November 19, 1998, Fisher Companies (later known as Fisher Communications) agreed to buy the Retlaw stations for $215 million, a deal that was finalized in July 1999.
+Fisher stated on April 11, 2013 that it will sell its holdings to the Sinclair Broadcast Group; the transaction was finalized on August 8, 2013.